 My name is Stacie DaPonte and I work and live in Toronto, Ontario.
 I've been making websites since I was a wee lass, and continue to love working in a fast-paced, constantly evolving industry.

-I also volunteer with Ten Thousand Coffees, where I meet up with young professionals looking for advice and mentorship on starting their careers in the tech industry.
+I also volunteer with Ten Thousand Coffees where I meet up with young professionals looking for advice and mentorship on starting their careers in the tech industry.

-I am a contributor to the Flickr Creative Commons Community, and my work has been sourced on the Wikimedia Commons, BlogTO and Mashable.
+Any of my photography of public events, objects or places is licensed under the Creative Commons Attribution-ShareAlike license.
+I am a contributor to the Flickr Creative Commons Community, and my work has been sourced on the Wikimedia Commons, BlogTO, NOW Toronto and Mashable.

 In my down-time I like to make jewelery and accessories, dance with hula hoops, and enjoy Toronto's live music scene.